mvysny/mvysny.github.io/_posts/2022-8-18-vaadin-session-timeout.md

 `closeIdleSessions` is true, Vaadin will run the `VaadinService.cleanupSession()` function on every request, including the heartbeat request.
 The function will check whether last non-heartbeat request was 30 minutes ago or more; if it was, the session and all UIs are closed.
-By default heartbeats are sent every 5 minutes; in the worst case the session should be closed in 35 minutes since the last non-heartbeat request was made.
+By default, heartbeats are sent every 5 minutes; in the worst case the session should be closed in 35 minutes since the last non-heartbeat request was made.

 In short, either Vaadin or web container will eventually close the session, regardless of